PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 ### COLLECTIVE DEVELOPMENT: WEBUILD
 Building private cities has traditionally been a centralized industry with a lot of friction at every step of the process.
 Projects are built by partnerships of nations, institutional investors, and very large contractors. while the role of the operating teams, architects, consultants etc. is to execute the "vision of the client" with citizens aas the consumers of the "product"<br><br>
 The WEBUILD flip this model on its head.
 WEBUILD enables a collective of people to jointly contribute to the development of a city backed by fractional ownership in the city's revenue streams.
 WEBUILD offers a powerful solution for societies to advance new private cities,  and how the value created is distributed back to the citizens.
+By introducing a Urbanism 3.0 we enable communities and local governance to take essential next steps in starting very large scale urbanization developments.
+Urbanism 3.0 has the potential to draw citizens from around the world and reach new groups of people who are looking for a business community with shared social, cultural or economic goals.

 ### THE AUTONOMOUS REGIONAL METROPOLIS: CYBER-URBAN COMMONS 3.0
 The vision for cyber urban worlds: <br>